 Sabbatical learning - part 2

-Blogging Personal Writing published on Saturday, December 03, 2022 (6 months, 4 days, and 20 hours ago)
+Blogging Personal Writing published on Saturday, December 03, 2022 (one year, 7 months, and 3 weeks ago)

 Part 1 here.
 With a sabbatical scheduled for next year, I am excited and anticipating some good work to be completed.
 Being able to coalesce many years of experience to renew learning engagements and refresh my understanding strikes me as a golden time.